1HD22/ISOM-5140/Lab-2.md

 1. Screenshot Submission
 - At the end of [Task 1](#stop), you took a screen shot of your VPC and resource map.
 Submit that screen shot.
     - We should be able to see at least, 1 VPC; 2 Subnets; 3 Route Tables; and 2 Network Connections.
-    - The subnets should be named with your ITSC Email/ID.
+    - The subnets should be named with your Student ID.
 2. Experiment and Answer
 - In [Task 3](#task-3-launch-a-web-server-instance), we created a Web Server Instance and created a security group that allows HTTP access from anywhere in step 4.
 Try deleting this security group!
     - What happens?
 Do you still see your test page?